Kayla Morrison: College career

+Morrison played for Kansas Jayhawks from 2013.
 In October 2017, Morrison became the first Kansas Jayhawk ever named Big 12 Conference Defender of the Year, sharing the award with Amandine Pierre-Louis.
 She majored in communications.

 Club career

 FC Bulleen Lions, 2018–2020

 Morrison signed with the National Premier Leagues Victoria Women (NPLVW) side of FC Bulleen Lions in 2018.
-The Lions won the NPLW Championship, the club's first, and was awarded the NPLVW Media Player of the Year award.
-She won Media Player of the Year a second time in 2019, sharing with fellow American Catherine Zimmerman of Calder United SC.
+The Lions won the NPLW Championship, the club's first, and she was awarded the NPLVW Media Player of the Year award.
+Morrison won Media Player of the Year a second time in 2019, sharing with fellow American Catherine Zimmerman of Calder United SC.
 In her two seasons with the club, Morrison scored 13 goals.

 Morön BK, 2020

 Due to the impact of the COVID-19 pandemic on sports, the NPLW cancelled its 2020 season.
-Morrison signed with Swedish club Morön BK of the Elitettan in 2020 before returning to Australia before the 2020–21 W-League season.
-She scored 5 goals in 24 matches with the club, which finished the season in 3rd place.
+Morrison signed with Swedish club Morön BK of the Elitettan in 2020 before returning to Australia before the 2020–21 W-League season (later known as A-League Women).
+She scored 5 goals in 24 matches with the club, which finished the season in third place.

 Melbourne Victory, 2020–2023

 Melbourne Victory manager Jeff Hopkins had contacted Morrison while in Sweden to offer her a role with the team.
 Morön BK transferred Morrison to Melbourne Victory FC on November 4, 2020.
-She scored her first professional goal on February 20, 2021 in a 2–0 win against Newcastle Jets FC.
+She scored her first professional goal on February 20, 2021, in a 2–0 win against Newcastle Jets FC.

 Morrison played every minute in the 2020–21 season at center-back, in which Victory recorded eight clean sheets on its way to winning the 2021 W-League grand final for the league championship.
 The team voted Morrison its Player's Player of the Year, and the club awarded her the Victory Medal as its Player of the Year.
 She re-signed with the team in August 2021.

-The team appointed Morrison its captain for the 2021–22 season.
+Melbourne Victory appointed Morrison as its captain for the 2021–22 season.
 After scoring a goal in the season's first match she suffered an anterior cruciate ligament tear in her right knee at the 38th minute.
 She underwent surgery and missed the remainder of the campaign.

-Morrison returned to Victory for the 2022–23 season and was again named captain.
-Morrison scored four goals during the season, including a hat-trick against Newcastle Jets.
-Victory registered five clean sheets in the league to finish in 4th place.
+Morrison returned to Victory for the 2022–23 season and was again appointed captain.
+She scored four goals during the season, including a hat-trick against Newcastle Jets.
+Victory registered five clean sheets in the league to finish in fourth place.